mpaques269546/dacl10k_challenge/README.md

 # dacl10k_challenge
-Semantic segmentation of structural defects for bridge inspection.
+Vision Transformer Adapter for the semantic segmentation of structural defects in bridge inspection.